 The trip will be arranged on a mini-bus.
-We want to keep things personal, no 80 people monster buses and umbrella guides, please.
-If you fancy some adventure along the way, we have also arranged multiple options, such as snorkeling in Silfra and snowmobiling on Langjökull glacier to whiz over the vast, white ice.
+If you fancy some adventure along the way, we have also arranged multiple options, such as snorkelling in Silfra and snowmobiling on Langjökull glacier to whiz over the vast, white ice.

 More possibilities available to spice up the day.
 If you just crave relaxation, you could visit Blue Lagoon on this day, where you'd head through the Reykjanes peninsula on the scenic route before taking a relaxing soak.

 If you have arranged additional activities with your Golden Circle tour, it is best to schedule your visit to the Blue Lagoon on either your arrival or departure day instead, so you will have time to take full advantage of its restorative powers.
 The Lagoon is world-famous for its healing, mineral-rich waters - This is not a place you want to rush.